ranfysvalle02/prefect-ray-agent/README.md

 **Introduction**

 In today's fast-paced world, businesses are constantly seeking ways to streamline operations and increase efficiency.
 Agentic workflow automation, a paradigm that empowers agents to execute tasks autonomously, offers a promising solution.
-By combining the distributed computing framework RAY with the workflow orchestration platform PREFECT, we can create powerful and scalable systems that automate complex workflows.
+By combining the distributed computing framework Ray with the workflow orchestration platform PREFECT, we can create powerful and scalable systems that automate complex workflows.

 The code demonstrates how agentic workflow automation with Ray and Prefect can be implemented.
 Here's a breakdown of the key components: